-Marion McKinnon Crook is a nurse, an educator, and the author of more than fifteen books under three different pen names: Marion Crook, Emma Dakin and Marion McKinnon.
-In 2021, she published Always Pack a Candle: A Nurse in the Cariboo-Chilcotin (Heritage $22.95) under her full name, Marion Crook McKinnon about her adventures as a young nurse who provided much-needed health care to a rural communities in the 1960s.
-For information on all her books, visit: http://marioncrookauthor.com/
+Marion McKinnon Crook is a nurse, an educator and the author of more than fifteen books under three different pen names: Marion Crook, Emma Dakin and Marion McKinnon.
+In 2021, she published Always Pack a Candle: A Nurse in the Cariboo-Chilcotin (Heritage $22.95) under her full name, Marion Crook McKinnon about her adventures as a young nurse who provided much-needed health care to rural communities in the 1960s.

 In addition to her nursing degree, McKinnon Crook holds a master's in liberal studies and a PhD in education.
-Now a full-time writer, she lives on B.C.'s Sunshine Coast.
+Now a full-time writer, she lives on BC's Sunshine Coast.

-PHOTO: Duke Morse
+Photo credit: Duke Morse

 Always Pack a Candle: A Nurse in the Cariboo-Chilcotin